What to do When You're Allergic to Your Partner's Dog

 When Dog Allergies Get in the Middle of Romance

 You’ve met someone new.
 You think they’re the one.
 Unfortunately, they’re a dog lover and you’re a dog allergy sufferer.
-It’s not the dog you’re allergic to; it’s dog dander (flecks of dead skin and hair).
-To help keep the love alive, here are four tips on how to live with your allergy symptoms, because love means never having to say, “It’s either me or the dog.”
+It’s not the dog you’re allergic to, it’s the dog dander (flecks of dead skin and hair).
+To help keep the love alive, here are 4 tips on how to live with your allergy symptoms, because love means never having to say, “It’s either me or the dog.”

 NO KISSES...FROM THE DOG, THAT IS